-7. The New York Public Libray (NYPL) Christmas Tree
+7. The New York Public Library (NYPL) Christmas Tree

 Where is it located...
 New York Public Library, located on 5th Avenue and 42nd Street.

-8. Christmas tree at the Lotte New York Palace Hotel
+8. Lotte New York Palace Hotel Christmas Tree

-Another very spectacular tree for its lighting and decoration is located on Madison Avenue, in the square at the entrance to the Lotte Hotel.
+Another very spectacular tree for its lighting and decoration is located on Madison Avenue, in the entrance plaza of the Lotte Hotel.
 Admission is free.

 Where to findit...
 455 Madison Avenue, between 51st and 52nd Street.

 And of course, Central Park also has its own Christmas tree.
 It is located in a lake located in the northwest of the park called Harlem Meer.
-This tree has a special feature: it is a floating tree.
+This tree has a particularity and it is that it is a floating tree.
 Yes, as you read, you can't miss it!

 And since you are going to Central Park, I take the opportunity to leave you this post about what to see and what to do in Central Park in order to know other activities for your trip.

 One of the things you can't miss there is skating on the huge ice rink that they set up in winter.
 With the trees (sometimes snowy) and the skyscrapers of the city in the background, it will become an unforgettable Christmas postcard.